 Next, the food passes into the esophagus and then through the cardiac sphincter, also known as the lower esophageal sphincter, or gastroesophageal sphincter, which leads into the stomach.

 From there, food gets sloshed around with some pretty heavy-duty acid and then makes its way through to the intestines where the rest of the nutrients are pulled out and distributed to the rest of the body.

 Whatever is left over will eventually make its way out of your pooch and end up in a poop bag (hopefully!).

 Of course, this is the ideal scenario, one that we see in normal, healthy dogs who are digesting well and all the mechanics are working properly.
 Problems start when something isn't working as it should.

 In general, the average amount of time it takes for the dog's stomach to empty is approximately 2 to 3 hours.
 It should never take more than 4 to 5 hours.

 If undigested food is being therefore thrown up 6 to 8 hours after eating, then Houston we have a problem—there may likely be a problem with the stomach not emptying normally.

 If undigested food is being thrown up instead shortly after eating, we may instead have a problem with the dog's esophagus not working properly.
-However, don't base the timing of your dog's throwing up to find out whether your dog has tummy trouble or a problem with his food pipe.
+However, don't base the reason for your dog's throwing up on the timing of it.
 Not all are always clear-cut as one would hope for.
 Consult with your vet to know what may be truly going on.